Banner

 Empowering the Knowledge Worker - End-User Software Engineering in Knowledge Management

-Witold Staniszkis, Board, Intelligent Document Engineering, Poland
+Witold Staniszkis, Intelligent Document Engineering, Poland

 Complexity in the Digital Age - How can IT Help, not Hurt